Teaching

 Enroll in Teaching Units!

-BIO 290: Students should enroll in teaching units in any quarter in which they are teaching as part of their mentored teaching experience and to meet the University requirement of taking 3 units with each of 4 Stanford faculty members before advancing to candidacy.
-BIO 290 is the appropriate teaching course.
-Enroll in either 4 units for a 25% teaching appointment or 7 units for a 50% appointment.
+BIO 290: Students may enroll in teaching units in any quarter in which they are teaching as part of their mentored teaching experience and to meet the University requirement of taking 3 units with each of 4 Stanford faculty members before advancing to candidacy.
+BIO 290 is the appropriate teaching course if not enrolled in BIO 296.

 Additional Information